 Potential for harm classifications are not used to determine whether a violation warrants formal enforcement, but to evaluate the civil charge in light of the facts of the case already in enforcement.
-Departure from the examples should be discussed with a Central Office enforcement manager and documented in the Enforcement Recommendation and Plan.
+Departure from the examples should be discussed with a Central Office enforcement manager and documented in the Enforcement Recommendation Plan.

-- Solar and wind projects with a rated capacity greater than 80 megawatts (MW); - Combustion projects with a rated capacity greater than 15 MW; - Exceeding rated capacity for the permitted project; - Failure to follow mitigation plan resulting in significant (irreparable) loss of or damage to natural, cultural or historic resources eligible or potentially eligible to the Virginia Landmarks Register and the National Register of Historic Places; - Potential for harm to any threatened or endangered state or federal species.
+- Solar and wind projects with a rated capacity greater than 80 megawatts (MW); - Combustion projects with a rated capacity greater than 15 MW; - Exceeding rated capacity for the permitted project; - Failure to avoid, minimize, or mitigate damage to natural and cultural resources where those resources were eligible or potentially eligible to the Virginia Landmarks Register and the National Register of Historic Places, or an where irreparable damage results; - Potential for harm to any threatened or endangered state or federal species.